-All throughout the festival FEVA and Henshaws collaborate to install an Urban Beach so that families can enjoy a little bit of the seaside in the middle of Knaresborough.
+All throughout the 2016 festival FEVA and Henshaws installed an Urban Beach so that families could enjoy a little bit of the seaside in the middle of Knaresborough.

 feva is Knaresborough’s annual Festival of Entertainment and Visual Arts.
 Every summer, for ten days a year, the town stages a wonderful array of shows and events.
 You will find something going on in every corner of the town from street theatre and open air concerts, to live music and the art trail.